 Be aware, however, that they are not metered.
 Instead, there are standard taxi fares between (most) destinations on the island, but it is important to agree on a fare in the local currency before you set off on your journey.
-This will help you steer clear of any confusion when you’ve reached your destination.

 Authorised taxis can be spotted by their light blue number plate with a “TX-” at the start of the registration number.
-Make sure you get a licensed taxi from the airport, as not doing so can be risky; the best thing to do is to arrange a taxi or shuttle service through your accommodation before you arrive.

-Apart from that, taxis are a good way to get around.
+Apart from occasional scams, taxis are a good way to get around.
 In fact, in many cases, you can arrange for a taxi driver to take you around for the day, which is something that can be organised through your accommodation and a great way to see the island with a local.